 Decomposition

-Decomposition is an essential aspect of the ecosystem, allowing organic materials to break down into simpler substances, contributing nutrients to the soil and supporting new plant growth.
-However, when trees decompose, they can become unstable, posing a risk to property and individuals.
-We have certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, installing cables or braces, or other measures to mitigate any potential hazards like pruning or trimming.
-Acting quickly when dealing with decomposing trees to avoid any potential safety hazards or damage to your property.
+Decomposition is an essential part of the ecosystem, allowing organic materials to decompose into simpler substances, contributing nutrients to the soil and supporting new plant growth.
+However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
+Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, installing cables or braces, or other measures to mitigate any potential hazards such as pruning.
+Acting quickly when dealing with trees in this state to avoid any potential safety hazards or damage to your property.

 The Long-Term Survival of Tree Roots Following Tree Removal